juxt/yada/dev/resources/intro.md

 ```

-The beauty of a resource map is that it is a normal Clojure map, and as
+A resource map is just a normal Clojure map, and as such can be
-such can be generated and otherwise composed prior to the formation of a
+generated and otherwise composed prior to the formation of a Ring
-Ring handler.
+handler.

 ## Routing